ibm-cloud-docs/EventStreams/eventstreams149.md

 ## Step 1.
 Install the pre-requisites
 {: #step1_install_prereqs}
-Ensure you have the following software and services set up:
+Ensure you have the following software and services installed:

 * An {{site.data.keyword.messagehub}} instance - Standard or Enterprise plan
 * An instance of the Cloud Object Storage service with at least one bucket